aks3003/Medical-2Symptom-Checker/README.md

 ## 💡 Future Improvements

 - Add support for other ML models (e.g., XGBoost)
-- Use OpenAI/Gemini API for richer RAG summarization
+- Use GROQ API for richer RAG summarization
 - Dockerize for easy deployment

 ---